 ARM II: Patients receive ibrutinib PO QD on days 1-28.
 Patients also receive obinutuzumab IV on days 1, 2, 8, and 15 of cycle 1, and on day 1 of cycles 2-6.
 Beginning cycle 3, patients also receive venetoclax PO QD on days 1-28.
 Treatment repeats every 28 days for 14 cycles in the absence of disease progression or unacceptable toxicity.
 All patients will then receive a 15th cycle of ibrutinib.
 Beginning cycle 16, patients who do not achieve a BM MRD negative CR, receive ibrutinib PO QD every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients who achieve a BM MRD negative CR undergo observation every 3 cycles for 6 years, then every 6 cycles thereafter.

-After completion of study treatment, followed every 6 months until 10 years from registration.
+After completion of study treatment, patients are followed every 6 months until 10 years from registration.

 70 Years and up